robert-spurrier/ohio/README.md

 lein cljsbuild auto

-*point your browser to index.html, the print and take to your local tattoo parlor*
+*point your browser to index.html, print and take to your local tattoo parlor*